sepulworld/aptly-vagrant/README.md

-Vagrant setup to test out Aptly. (http://www.aptly.info/)
+####Vagrant setup to test out Aptly. (http://www.aptly.info/)

 Comes with some deb files in ./debs/stable and ./debs/testing

-Vagrant provision will setup Aptly repos and publish them to aptly.localhost:8080 precise stable-repo and aptly.localhost:8080 precise-testing testing-repo

-Nginx is the frontend.
-Accessible via aptly.localhost:8080
+Vagrant will provision 2 Ubuntu VMs.

+* vagrant up
+* vagrant status
 ```
-'vagrant up' will bring up 2 virutal servers.
-One is called reposerver and runs your test Aptly repo.
-The other is server1 which can install debs from the Aptly repo VM.
-    vagrant up
+$ vagrant status

-Vagrant ssh to reposerver
+Current machine states:

-    vagrant ssh reposerver
+reposerver                running (virtualbox)

-Vagrant ssh to client server
-    vagrant ssh server1
+server1                   running (virtualbox)
 ```

+reposerver has Aptly configured and 2 repositories published
 ```
-Use 'reposerver' to test your aptly commands and configurations
-Use 'server1' to do your apt-get install
+aptly.localhost:8080 precise stable-repo
+aptly.localhost:8080 precise-testing testing-repo
 ```

+server1 is a test VM that you can install packages from the reposerver

+Nginx is the frontend for the repository.
+Accessible via aptly.localhost:8080

-Test out Aptly apt repository commands, eg
+Test out Aptly apt repository commands on the reposerver, eg

 http://www.aptly.info/examples/